Secret Kremlin poll finds dissatisfaction with the Ukraine war rising

 Last April, Meduza wrote about earlier opinion polls (also commissioned by the Kremlin) that documented a thriving fighting spirit among Russians who were excited by the prospect of victory in Ukraine.
 The veracity of these studies remains unconfirmed, however, partly because of the inevitable distortions that plague opinion polling, especially in wartime.

-Recent quantitative polls conducted in early November by Russian Field, a Moscow-based research company, bolster confidence in the new reported focus-group findings.
+Recent quantitative polls conducted in early November by Russian Field, a Moscow-based research company, bolster confidence in the new reported focus group findings.

 In the quantitative surveys, just 19% of respondents said they expected their life to improve anytime soon, 29% expected changes for the worse, and another 36% said life would stay the same.
 More than half (57%) of all respondents admitted to being tired of the war and of hearing about it.
 (For comparison, in a late July poll, only 41% of the respondents mentioned being tired of the news.)

 The focus groups also tried to locate people’s particular “pressure points” in connection with the war.
-They found that what bothers people the most are mobilization, economic difficulties due to sanctions, and the government’s decision to block Instagram (a major tool for small business in Russia).
+They found that what bothers people the most are mobilisation, economic difficulties due to sanctions, and the government’s decision to block Instagram (a major tool for small business in Russia).

 At the same time, Meduza’s sources in the Putin administration say they don’t expect major anti-war protests in Russia.
 “People get used to everything,” explained one of the individuals.

 Still, this could change if the authorities reinstate the draft, which Meduza’s sources say the Kremlin plans to do in the winter.
-Just how many more men the authorities will mobilize remains a mystery, however.
+Just how many more men the authorities will mobilise remains a mystery, however.